learnbyexample/learn_gnuawk/gnu_awk.md

     ruby
 ```

-Print `n` records before match.
+**Case 4:** Print `n` records before match.
 Printing the matching record as well is left as an exercise.
 Since the file is being read in forward direction, and the problem statement is to print something before the matching record, overlapping situation like the previous examples doesn't occur.

 ```bash
 $ # i>0 is used because NR starts from 1